enricoforti/enricoforti.github.io/index.md

 _Revise & Resubmit at Organization Science_

-This paper develops and tests a simple theory of organizational learning, proposing that prior competitive interaction improves coordination amongst teammates.
-We test the theory using millions of quasi-experiments in the formation of high-level eSports teams.
-The results show that exogenously assigned teams of former competitors are highly effective—the returns to prior competitive interaction are at least three times the returns to prior collaborative interaction.
-The evidence suggests that teammates learn to coordinate by competing, a finding with implications for organizational design and the strategic management of human capital.
+This paper develops and tests a theory of organizational learning, proposing that prior competitive interaction improves coordination amongst teammates.
+We test the theory using millions of experiments in the formation of eSports teams.
+The results show that exogenously assigned teams of former competitors are highly effective—the marginal returns to prior competitive interaction are even larger than the returns to prior collaborative interaction.
+The evidence suggests that teammates learn to coordinate by competing, a finding with implications for organizational design and the management of human capital.

 **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues** _—	with: Piazza A. and Rietveld J._